A Warning to the Delaware Nation

 This transcription was generated by machine using Anthropic's Claude Code (a mix of sonnet and opus models).
 It may contain errors or inaccuracies.
 Please verify against the document image.
 Learn more about our generative AI methodology.

-[Governor St Clair's Message]
+[Governor St.Blair's Message]

-To Captain Pipe, and the other Chiefs of the Delaware Nation.
+To Captain Pipe, and the other chiefs of the Delaware Nation.

 My Friends and Brothers:

-Conformably to the engagement we mutually entered into at Fort Harmar, to give notice to each other of any hostile parties entering our respective countries, I informed you last summer that a force would march against the Shawanese and Miamies.
+Conformably to the engagement we mutually entered into at Fort Harmar, to give notice to each other of any hostile parties entering our respective countries, I informed you last Summer that a force would march against the Shawanese and Miamies.

 Brothers!